 Cremation can be a simple and immediate way to care for someone, trusting that, in your own time, you’ll find a fitting way to say goodbye, remember and acknowledge the life lived.
 It can also be part of a series of sacred and meaningful rituals that create opportunities to mourn and celebrate the person who died, as well as honour the impact their death has on the lives of those left behind.

-At KORU our Essential Cremation Bundle includes everything needed for a simple cremation for $2,767 before tax.
-This can be added to and tweaked, as needed, to build something as elaborate or simple at the time of need.
+At KORU our Essential Cremation Bundle includes everything needed for a simple cremation.
+This bundle can be added to and tweaked, as needed, to build something to suit one’s specific needs.
 There will be no sales pressure to add extras.

 Flame-based cremation is the only legal form of cremation for the deceased in British Columbia.
 The widely recognized alternative “green” cremation process, Aquamation or Alkaline Hydrolysis, while practiced in other jurisdictions in Canada and the USA, is not yet possible in BC.
 Click here to read more.